Latent Chain-of-Thought World Modeling for End-to-End Driving: Experiments

 The oracle results (Latent CoT$^*$) further illustrate the potential of latent reasoning.
 When supplied with perfect LWM, latent CoT reduces the ADE by large margins across nearly all categories (e.g., 1.300 in \textit{Intersection Navigation} and 0.542 in \textit{Stop for Vehicle}).
-Adding RL on top of oracle LWM yields even stronger results in difficult scenarios such as \textit{Cut-In} (1.220) and \textit{Lane Change} (1.897), demonstrating that latent reasoning becomes especially powerful when accurate multi-agent futures are available.
+Adding RL on top of oracle LWM yields even stronger results in difficult scenarios such as \textit{Cut-In} (1.220) and \textit{Lane Change} (1.897), showing that latent reasoning becomes especially powerful given accurate multi-agent futures.

-Overall, the per-scenario analysis shows that latent CoT provides broad, uniform improvements across the full spectrum of driving tasks.
-Reasoning in the latent world-model space leads to better anticipation, more stable long-horizon predictions, and improved performance on categories that require understanding interactions, maneuvers, and compliance with traffic rules.
-These results highlight that latent chain-of-thought is an effective and generalizable reasoning mechanism for VLA-based driving models.
+Overall, latent CoT provides broad, uniform improvements across the full spectrum of driving tasks, with better anticipation, more stable long-horizon predictions, and improved performance on categories requiring interaction understanding and traffic rule compliance.